Coresignal logo

 A successful account-based approach depends on data more than anything else.
 Various types of web data can help you at each step of the account-based sales process.

-Firmographics will allow you to identify companies that meet your ICP criteria to be in your target account list.
+Firmographics will allow you to identify companies meeting your ICP criteria for your target account list.
 Data about company size, number of locations, and annual revenue will show which accounts have the highest potential value.

-When providing technological solutions, web data about the company’s technological stack is crucial.
+Web data about the company’s technological stack is crucial when providing technological solutions.
 Technographic data informs you whether the technology used by the firm is competitive or complementary to your product.

 Online job posting data can also indicate a company’s growth.
-If a firm starts posting a lot of open positions, this might mean that they are preparing for expansion which would make them a potential key account.
+If a firm starts posting a lot of open positions, this might mean that it is preparing for expansion, which would make it a potential key account.

 Web data on the decision-makers, including the job title and description data, expertise, and interests, will inform the creation of buyer personas.
 Any news about events relevant to your target companies might give out buying signals indicating that it is time for your sales reps to engage.